eddyannobil/Assignment/README.md

 the suite in the "else" clause, if present, is executed, and the loop terminates.

-#.A "break" statement executed in the first suite terminates the loop
+#.
+A "break" statement executed in the first suite terminates the loop
 without executing the "else" clause’s suite.
 A "continue" statement executed in the first suite skips the rest of the suite and continues with the next item, or with the "else" clause if there is no next item.

-#.The for-loop makes assignments to the variables in the target list.
+#.
+The for-loop makes assignments to the variables in the target list.
 This overwrites all previous assignments to those variables including those made in the suite of the for-loop: